 Traditional decorative roofs built with ceramic tiles called 瓦 kawara add another layer of fireproofing and help to disperse rainwater away from the walls.
 It’s common to find 鬼瓦 onigawara demon tiles, guarding the sides of the rooftop.
 You may also see vertical rows of pegs or long slats known as 水切り mizukiri water cut-offs and additional eaves designed to keep too much water from accumulating on the walls.

 More expensive kura tend to feature a black and white criss-cross diamond pattern called 海鼠壁 namako kabe, meaning “sea cucumber walls” because the white semi-circular parts resemble the titular creature.
 Believe it or not, this design is more functional than decorative as it further helps to throw water off the surface to protect the walls.
 Namako kabe originated in southwestern Japan, but is almost universal these days.

 In the Kantо̄ area, it was popular to copy the style of rich merchants in Edo who often painted their white kura black, an expensive and high-maintenance process that required constant repainting.
 The association with the shogun’s capital was so strong that this process came to be called 江戸黒 Edo-guro Edo Black.
 Many storehouses of this style can be found preserved in Kawagoe, Saitama Prefecture.
 When you see Edo-guro buildings, the black paint is usually fading – evidence of the high cost and constant maintenance required to keep up this style.

 Lastly, it’s not uncommon to see rows of hooks wrapping around the second story.
 Most people don’t notice them, but they’re usually there.
-These are for attaching scaffolding and ladders when repairs or restorations are needed.
+These are for attaching scaffolding and ladders for repairs or when restorations are needed.

 - First, lay a stone foundation.